LukasGamard/YACRAF-calculator/README.md

 Note: Computationally heavy scripts could take some time to finish running.
 The corresponding button will appear pressed (changed color) while the script is running.

+### Errors

+Any found errors in `Configuration Views` or `Setup Views` during calculations are printed.

 ## Explaination of the Current Configuration

-The attributes in the figure below, highlighted by (1), have been configured to take an input between 0-10, where the sequence of &, 0.1, and 10 into a temporary (and hidden) attribute is used to make a negative formulation of the attribute into a positive one, or vice versa.
+The attributes highlighted by (1) in the figure below have been configured to take an input between 0-10, where the sequence of &, 0.1, and 10 into a temporary (and hidden) attribute is used to make a negative formulation of the attribute into a positive one, or vice versa.
 For example, transform a 3 into 10-3=7.

 The calculation type Q (see (2)) implies a qualitative relation where no numerical calculation is performed.
 Instead, manual input is prompted.
 Thus, such connection merely highlights the relationship.